Hands-on: Beyond Two Souls

 Beyond Two Souls availability

 Available from 6th October, Beyond Two Souls comes in three editions.
-Both the standard and special edition are priced at $69.90.
 The special edition comes in a steelbook packaging and includes 30 minutes of additional playable scene, four videos that detail the making of Beyond Two Souls, an original soundtrack produced by Hans Zimmer, a dynamic PS3 theme and a PSN avatar pack.

-An Asia-exclusive director’s edition, priced at $104.90, will include the same items from the special edition, plus a hard-cover film book that showcases Cage’s inspiration for Beyond with exclusive images from games production.
+An Asia-exclusive director’s edition will include the same items from the special edition, plus a hard-cover film book that showcases Cage’s inspiration for Beyond with exclusive images from games production.